 First impressions are crucial.
 They take only seconds to form and a lifetime to repair.
-With this in mind, it is a valuable life skill to control and improve the impressions that one leaves on people that they meet.
-Well-honed Impression Management skills can help students leave lasting impressions on teachers, parents, peers, and anyone else they meet.
+With this in mind, it is a valuable life skill to control and improve the impressions that one leaves on others.
+Well-honed impression management skills can help students leave lasting impressions on teachers, parents, peers, and anyone else they meet.

 What is Impression Management?

-Successful students work hard to maintain their grades, but they also must work hard to create and maintain good impressions.
-In other words, to maximize potential, students need to make sure that they are thought of highly by teachers, parents, and peers.
-Students should ask themselves: how can I make sure that I get credit for all the work that I do?
-For example, if a student spends several hours each night studying algebra, he or she should would benefit from good Impression Management techniques to make sure that the teacher knows the hard effort that is going into the class.
-Impression Management is simply a way to help hard-working students get the recognition that they deserve.
+Successful students work hard to maintain their grades but must also work hard to create and maintain good impressions.
+In other words, to maximize their potential, students need to ensure that teachers, parents, and peers highly think of them.
+Students should ask themselves: How can I ensure that I get credit for all my work?
+For example, suppose a student spends several hours each night studying algebra.
+In that case, he or she should benefit from good impression management techniques to ensure that the teacher knows the hard effort going into the class.
+Impression management is simply a way to help hard-working students get the recognition they deserve.

-Believe it or not, the most successful students are not always the ones with the highest GPA’s and perfect ACT scores.
-Every student should have realistic, challenging, and measurable personal and academic goals.
-To ensure that goals are met, students need to “catch the eye” of their teachers, coaches, and other authority figures.
-This doesn’t always mean being a teacher’s pet or turning in hundreds of extra credit assignments.
-Rather, successful students demonstrate maturity, drive, and progress in the classroom every day – even when no one is watching.
-The ability to form positive relationships with teachers, parents, and peers gives students an advantage, both in the classroom and in the larger world beyond.
+Believe it or not, the most successful students are only sometimes the ones with the highest GPAs and perfect ACT scores.
+Students should have realistic, challenging, and measurable personal and academic goals.
+Students must “catch the eye” of their teachers, coaches, and other authority figures to ensure that goals are met.
+This doesn’t always mean being a teacher’s pet or completing hundreds of extra credit assignments.
+Instead, successful students demonstrate maturity, drive, and progress in the classroom every day – even when no one is watching.
+Forming positive relationships with teachers, parents, and peers gives students an advantage, both in the classroom and in the larger world beyond.
 Impression Management matters because teachers, coaches, and admissions offices assess the intangibles in addition to the transcripts and test scores.
-A charismatic, suave student who always turns in her assignments on time and asks good questions in class will always get the benefit of the doubt.
-On high school and college applications, glowing recommendation letters allow for teachers and coaches to advocate for students who are willing to go the extra mile.
-On any subjectively graded assignment, students who consistently demonstrate a willingness to do the work and come in for extra help are often rewarded.
+A charismatic, suave student who always turns in her assignments on time and asks good questions in class will always benefit from the doubt.
+On high school and college applications, glowing recommendation letters allow teachers and coaches to advocate for students willing to go the extra mile.
+Students who consistently demonstrate a willingness to do the work and come in for extra help are often rewarded on any subjectively graded assignment.
 When it is time for a student to apply for her first internship, she will be confident in interviews because of a lifetime spent perfecting the art of communication and confidence in her ability to leave a lasting impression on everyone she meets.

 How can students make fast improvements to Impression Management skills?